-Food Vendors: If you are a baker/chocolate maker/other non-concessionary food maker, please apply through the Maker application form.
-Our Food Vendor application deadline for food trucks and carts has passed.
+Mobile Food Vendors: If you would like to sell non-packaged, ready-to-eat food to attendees, please fill out a Mobile Food Vendor Application.
+If you are a baker/chocolate maker/other non-concessionary food maker, please apply through the Maker application form.

-Sponsors: Is your company interested in coming on as a Vancouver Mini Maker Faire Sponsor?
-Contact our Sponsorship Coordinator to discuss the possibilities.
+Sponsors: Is your organization interested in supporting us as a Vancouver Mini Maker Faire Sponsor?
+We’ve got a ton of different sponsorship options available!
+Check out our sponsorship package for more information or email our Sponsorship Coordinator to discuss the possibilities.

 What Happens Next?

 Following your submission, you will receive an email confirming that we have your application.
-If you don’t receive this email within 5 working days, contact email@example.com.
-This confirmation does not constitute acceptance to Vancouver Mini Maker Faire. *Please note you will not be required to make a payment until after you have been accepted to participate.
+If you don’t receive your confirmation email within a few minutes, contact firstname.lastname@example.org.
+This confirmation does not constitute acceptance to Vancouver Mini Maker Faire.

-Acceptances will be sent via email starting March 21, 2014.
-Once accepted, you will be asked to provide us with more detailed information about your exhibit, complete a Maker Agreement, and submit your payment (if applicable).
-Once we receive your Maker Agreement and payment you will receive your Maker Information Package for 2014.
+You’ll be notified via email about your acceptance to the show.
+Once accepted, you will be asked to provide us with more detailed information about your exhibit and submit your payment (if applicable).
+Once we receive your registration form and payment you will receive links to your 2016 Maker Information Package and other information.
 Once accepted, begin to plan for your participation.
 We will send regular Maker Newsletter updates containing, among other things, hints of how to make your booth awesome.